dev-cafe/cmake-cookbook/chapter-05/recipe-09/README.md

-# Fine-tuning with generator expressions
+# Fine-tuning configuration and compilation with generator expressions

 We show how to rewrite conditionals into generator expressions.